harto/enoki/common/README.md

-This directory contains platform-independent sources.
+This directory contains the platform-agnostic core.

  * `src/cljx` contains `.cljx` files, which are annotated sources that can be compiled to either Clojure or ClojureScript code by [cljx][1].